Vishvesh8/PackageLabelReader/README.md

 3) (Optional) For better performance, if you are using this project at a later date compared to when it was uploaded, update the Firebase and Geocoder API version in the gradle and xml files.
 4) Build and run!

+Note: This app assumes the standard form of printing package labels, with From address at the top and To address below it.
+In case of modifications to this format, accuracy of the app may be compromised.

 # TODO
 1) Create a demo video
 2) Upload demo pictures of the running app.